acolgithub/advanced_nlp_with_spacy/README.md

-# advanced_nlp_with_spacy
+# Overview

-Project to learn about the natural language processing library spaCy
+Included in this repository is a project to learn about the natural language processing library spaCy.
+We proceed using an [online introduction](https://course.spacy.io/en/)